Everyone has a different set of needs when it comes to personal financial management.

 1. Best Overall and for Spending Habit Building: YNAB (You Need a Budget)

 If you need explicit instructions, You Need a Budget (YNAB) is the personal finance software for you.
-YNAB is a personal finance software Canada that aims to help you improve your financial literacy as you manage your monthly budget.
+YNAB is a personal finance software in Canada that aims to help you improve your financial literacy as you manage your monthly budget.
 The software offers tutorials to better help you with some of the more complicated financial topics as you start budgeting.
 YNAB can help you overcome bad financial habits by teaching you basic management principles.

 The software automatically links to your bank account and uses your spending information to analyze and track your budget.
 So, you can monitor your monthly expenses and take action if you’re overspending.
 However, note that YNAB can not track your investments.